cs1302uga/cs1302-tutorials/adt-and-links/adt-and-links.md

 jump directly to the requested index.
 As you can imagine, traversing the links is especially costly if we need to access an element that is located toward the end of a long linked list.

-Let's take a look at how an linked list implementation would look internally for some of our List ADT methods.
-In the examples below, we show the same code as above along with each example also having an associated image demonstrating the internal state of the linked list based object named `myList`.

 ## List ADT - Examples with Both Implementations

+Let's take a look at how the array and linked list implementations would look internally for some of our List ADT methods.
+In the examples below, we show a few lines of Java code along with images demonstrating the internal state of the List object, `myList`, using both an array and a linked list as the internal data structure.

 1. **Construct a new list.**